antonipostola/site_generator/README.md

 ### Templates
 Templates are defined by html files in the `TEMPLATE_LOCATION` folder.
 They reduce the need for retyping similar information.
 #### Definition
 Templates are mostly just html that will be copied in when the template tag is used.
-However, when defining the template there are 2 special tags that can be used:
+However, when defining the template there are 3 special tags that can be used:
 - The `<CustomTemplateBody/>` is used to specify where in the template the tag's contents should be put.
 - The `<CustomTemplateVar/>` is used to put the string value of an attribute somewhere within the template.
 It is required that a 'name' attribute is also given so that we know which passed attribute to use.
+- The `<VarTitle/>` is used to put the contents of a template variable inside a title.
+This is needed because title tags interpret strings.
+You use the 'name' attribute to select the variable.
 #### Usage
 To use a template, you use the `<CustomTemplate>` tag.
 You have to specify which template from the `TEMPLATE_LOCATION` to use with the `location` attribute.
 Any other attributes passed can be used as a `<CustomTemplateVar/>` within the template.
 #### Example